CISecurity/ControlsAssessmentSpecification/control-4/control-4.6.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Users
+	* - Network
 	  - Protect
-	  - 3
+	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
-* Sub-control 2.1: Maintain Inventory of Authorized Software
+* Safeguard 2.1: Establish and Maintain a Software Inventory
-* Sub-control 2.5: Integrate Software and Hardware Asset Inventories
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process

 Inputs
 -----------
-#.
-The list of endpoints
+#. :code:`GV1`: Enterprise asset inventory
-#.
-The list of authorized software
+#. :code:`GV5`: Authorized software inventory
+#. :code:`GV3`: Configuration standard

 Operations
 ----------
 #.
-Enumerate the devices used for administrative purposes based on the endpoint inventory
+Using :code:`GV5` identify and enumerate authorized management software (M1)
 #.
-Enumerate all software identified as administrative from the software inventory
+Using :code:`GV1` identify and enumerate assets capable of supporting management software (M2)
 #.
-For each identified device:
+Using the output of Operations 1 and 2, identify and enumerate assets with authorized management software installed (M3)
 #.
-Enumerate the devices configured/managed by this device
+Using configuration standards :code:`GV3` to check if management software is configured properly
 	#.
-Examine its configuration noting whether it is appropriately or inappropriately configured:
+Enumerate assets from Operation 3 with properly configured management software (M4)
 	#.
-The device has internet access
-		#.
-The device can run unauthorized software
-		#.
-The device can be reached by any device not in the enumeration identified above
+Enumerate assets from Operation 1 with improperly configured mangement software (M5)

 Measures
 --------
-* M1 = List of devices used for administrative purposes
-* M2 = List of administrative software
+* M1 = Count of authorized management software
-* M3 = List of appropriately configured devices
-* M4 = List of inappropriately configured devices
-* M5 = Count of devices used for administrative purposes (count of M1)
+* M2 = Count of enterprise assets capable of supporting management software
-* M6 = Count of administrative software (count of M2)
+* M3 = Count of assets with authorized management software installed
-* M7 = Count of appropriately configured devices (count of M3)
+* M4 = Count of assets with properly configured management software
-* M8 = Count of inappropriately configured devices (count of M4)
+* M5 = Count of assets with improperly configured management software

 Metrics
 -------